 You do not require any previous experience or knowledge in order to complete the application form or any other stages of the recruitment process.

-Providing you have fully completed your application and submitted it online correctly by the deadline you will receive an on-screen confirmation message (we would encourage you to print or take a screen-grab of this on-screen message for your records).
+Providing you have fully completed your application and submitted it online correctly by the due date you will receive an on-screen confirmation message (we would encourage you to print or take a screen-grab of this on-screen message for your records).
 You will not receive an automatic or instantaneous email confirming receipt, however within ten working days of your submission we will email you to confirm receipt of your application.
 If you think you had problems submitting your application and fear that it did not submit successfully, then, rather than repeat/duplicate your application, please let us know by email to info@joinpsni.co.uk and we will investigate.

 Exemptions from the IST are not available and all applicants will have to participate in all stages regardless of previous participation in Police Service of Northern Ireland recruitment testing.